distributed-lab/spv-contracts/src/bitcoin-prover/README.md

 ## Usage

 > [!IMPORTANT]
-> All commands must be run from the root directory of the repository.
+> All commands must be run from the `/src/bitcoin-prover` directory of the repository.

 After running any script, you need to install the Python dependencies.
 To do that, create a virtual environment and install the dependencies from `requirements.txt` using the following commands: